Lecture 1

 In the REPL, there is also a package-mode (hit ]) which is for interactive use.

-# Install a package (maybe not a too big one, UnPack.jl is good that way),
+# Install a package (not a too big one, Example.jl is good that way),

 # use it, query help on the package itself: